 Yes, you could watch a documentary about an expedition to the top of the world’s highest peak, but that would only give you a bird’s-eye view of the process.

 However, reading a first-hand account would allow you to experience every treacherous step up the mountain on a close and intimate level.

 4 – Reading creates a new story in the reader’s mind.

-Novels have a way of jumping from scene to scene without providing much detail about how what happened in between.
+Novels have a way of jumping from scene to scene without providing much detail about what happened in between.

-That lack of details allows you reader to “fill in the blanks” in a way that matches your own way of thinking.
+That lack of details allows you to “fill in the blanks” in a way that matches your own way of thinking.

 Ten people can read the same book and have the story play out in their minds in ten different ways.

-In fact, I’ve even read the same book three times (with several years between the readings) and came away with a different “story” every time.
+In fact, I’ve even read the same book three times (with several years between the readings) and came away with a slightly different “story” every time.

 I realize not everyone enjoys reading, but I’ve learned over the years that many non-readers don’t enjoy reading because they never really gave it a chance.

 It’s easy for a child to grow sour on reading because they simply hate the subjects they’re reading about in school.
 After all, being forced to read something you find boring or even distasteful can easily turn you against reading in general.